Milk Tea App

 First Usability Test

 The next item I would like to improve is the Customization page.
 4 out of 5 participants raised issues about the page, such as difficulty clicking the buttons.
-Lastly, improving the design of the navigation bar was a must since 2 out of 5 participants expressed that the navigation bar did not look like it existed.
+Lastly, improving the design of the Category navigation bar was a must since 2 out of 5 participants expressed that the navigation bar did not look like it existed.

 Did the solution lessen pressure when ordering milk tea?
 None of the participants exhibited or mentioned feeling pressured when ordering milk tea using the mobile application.
-Moreover, a participant commented that people would have to stand to wait for their orders at milk tea stalls.
+In addition, a participant commented that people would have to stand to wait for their orders at milk tea stalls.
 However, if there was an app like the Milk Tea App, people could track if their milk tea was ready.

 As for the Customization page, I never asked my participants whether its design was better than the Customization page commonly seen in food delivery applications.
 However, a participant has stated: